danieldimit/iosl-verified-locations-for-smart-contracts/frontend/README.md

-# verified locations for the blockchain - frontend
+# verified locations for smart contracts - frontend

 This is the frontend of the verified locations for the blockchain project.